The 12th running of the Blue Sky Trail Marathon is this Saturday. We hope that your training has been on point and that you’re ready for a strong run.

 Runner Drop Off will be available at the pullout on Shoreline Drive by the fire station around the corner from the Blue Sky Trailhead.

 **Parking is not allowed anywhere on 38E, along Shoreline Drive, or on any connecting residential street.**

 We will have a start/finish gear drop area if you want to avoid heading back to your car before the race starts – or think you might need or want to drop or pickup something when coming back through at mile 9.2 of the race after the Horsetooth loop.
 Bags should be labeled (we’ll have duct tape and sharpies at the start).
 There are no other drop bag locations on course.

 There is a 10am cut off at the mile 9.2 Blue Sky aid station.
 Indian Summer South cut off times are 12:30pm outbound (15.6 miles) and 1:45pm inbound (20.3 miles).

 Aid stations will be checking bib numbers.
 Please make sure your bib is visible from the front.
 It would also be helpful if you could call out your number as you leave and/or enter the aid station.
 Bib numbers are being checked for both aid station split data and, more importantly, runner safety.

 This is a cup-less race.
 We ask that all runners carry a water bottle or hydration pack for refills at the aid stations.
-Be sure you have adequate carrying capacity so you can hydrate adequately between aid stations.
+Be sure you have enough carrying capacity so you can hydrate adequately between aid stations.

 The four aid stations (six total, as the two Indian Summer aid stations are visited twice) will have water, VFuel sports drink, in addition to assorted snacks and fruit.
 The first Towers aid station will have water and Vfuel drink only.